Miloš Veljković

-Miloš Veljković (Милош Вељковић, /sh/; born 26 September 1995) is a professional footballer who plays as a centre-back for Red Star Belgrade.
-Born in Switzerland, he represents Serbia at international level.
+Miloš Veljković (Милош Вељковић, /sh/; born 26 September 1995) is a professional footballer who plays as a centre-back for Serbian SuperLiga club Red Star Belgrade.
+Born in Switzerland, he represents the Serbia national team.

 Club career

 Early career

 Born in Basel in Switzerland to Serbian parents, Veljković started his professional footballing career at Swiss side FC Basel.

 Tottenham Hotspur

 Miloš Veljković joined Tottenham Hotspur in 2011 from FC Basel.
 He made his Premier League debut on 8 April 2014 against Sunderland in a 5–1 home win, replacing Paulinho after 88 minutes.
 He got a longer run out on 11 May against Aston Villa when he came on for Sandro in the 62nd minute.

 Veljković went on loan to Middlesbrough in the Championship on 16 October 2014 for three months.
 Due to the form of the midfield duo of Grant Leadbitter and Adam Clayton in central midfield, he was limited to a few substitute appearances and his loan was not extended in January.

 On 20 January 2015, Veljković joined Charlton Athletic on loan until the end of the season.
 However, he picked a shoulder injury in his third match for Charlton which ruled him out of contention.